 - Swimmer tail — Otter tails work like rudders for water dogs such as Labrador Retrievers, Chesapeake Bay Retrievers, and other sport-class dogs.
 Their tails are, as a rule, thick, medium to short compared to body size, heavily furred, and taper to a blunt tip.
 This tail style helps swimmers.

 - Carrot tail — Does your mutt have a carrot tail?
-That would be identified as reasonably short, thicker at the base, and tapering to a stumpy tip?
-That tail shape helps a farmer to grab a dog and pull it out of vermin holes.
+That would be identified as reasonably short, thicker at the base, and tapering to a stumpy tip.
+That tail shape helps a farmer grab a dog and pull it out of vermin holes.
 If your dog’s tail is carrot-shaped, chances are somewhere in their gene pool is a West Highland Terrier or two.

 - Tufted tail — If your mutt has a tufted tail, there is a likelihood it’s got some Poodle in it!
 Poodle tails are set high on their back, straight and well furred with a tufted end.

 - Snap tail — Also known as a tightly curled tail, they are also shared with Northern breeds and colder climates.
 You’ll find mutts with Alaskan Malamute, American Eskimo Dog, and even little Pomeranian ancestors commonly share this shaped tail.

 - Swordtail — The regal tail is generally associated with Great Danes, Greater Swiss Mountain Dogs, American Staffordshire Terriers, and many Pointers.

 - Bobtail — Old English Sheepdogs, Pembroke Welsh Corgis, and some Australian Shepherds have a tiny nub of fatty tissue rather than a full tail.